Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 27. Boys love to make you laugh

-Boys are fun, they love to laugh, and they love it when you laugh.
+Boys are funny, they love to laugh, and they love it when you laugh, too.
+Which makes a boy mom’s life that much better.

 28. They will make swords and guns out of everything